BrukerFM/Prairie_Reader/README.md

 7. In playback mode it is now possible to select the **Open in ImageJ** action from the **Actions** dropdown on the **Playback Controls** dialog and press the **Perform** button to the right to open the data set in ImageJ
 8. (Optional) On the **Misc** tab of the main control window the **Open in ImageJ** script can be selected for the **After Scan** dropdown in the **Actions to Perform** section to automatically open a data set in ImageJ after it is acquired.
 To stop opening datasets in playback mode deselect **Automatically Start Playback After Acquisition** from the **Preferences** menu
 9. (Advanced/Optional) Following steps 1-3 again (using a different name) select the **Rule** option instead of **Action**, and select one or more **Scan Types** to run the **Open in ImageJ** action already created, to only open specific types of data sets in ImageJ when selected in step 8

+## Making Changes/Recompiling Prairie Reader Plugin
+This is a legacy plugin that has been compiled using just ImageJ 1.49, as a result the compilation process isn't very straightforward:
+1. For some reason, perhaps an ImageJ bug that has since been fixed, attempting to compile plugin code for a plugin which is already installed doesn't work, so the Prairie_Reader.jar file must be removed from the plugins folder (or file extension changed to .ignore ore something ImageJ won't try and load) prior to compilation.
+2. To make file management easier Prairie_Reader.java should be in it's own folder.
+This is where ImageJ will stick all the .class files and they are easier to compress into a .zip/.jar file if there aren't other files in the same folder.
+3. Run ImageJ and from the menu select **Plugins** -> **Macros** -> **Edit...**
+4. Select Prairie_Reader.java from wherever the source file is located and click open.
+5. It is possible to make changes to the source file and save them if that hasn't been done already.
+6. From the editor dialog menu select **File** -> **Compile and Run**
+7. There will be an error message that the Prairie_Reader class could not be found, but the .class files will have been compiled if there were no syntax issues.
+There is no indication of compiler errors aside from no .class files being generated.
+8. Select all files in the folder and add then to a .zip file.
+It's ok to include the .jaja file as well, and encouraged so it is available as a reference.
+9. Rename the zip file to **Prairie_Reader.jar**
+10. Move or copy the newly created  **Prairie_Reader.jar** file to the ImageJ plugins folder and restart ImageJ to use it.